uwla/starred_repos_organizer/README.md

-# REPO STARS ORGANIZER
+# STARRED REPOS ORGANIZER

 Organizer your starred repositories from various sources.

-A live working demo is available at <https://uwla.github.io/repo_stars_organizer>.
+A live working demo is available at <https://uwla.github.io/starred_repos_organizer>.

 ## Features

-- Starred repositories from GitHub and GitLab (support for Gitea, SourceHut, etc, coming soon).
+- Star repositories from GitHub, GitLab, Codeberg, self-hosted Gitlab instance, self-hosted Gitea instance, and more coming soon.
-- Import starred repositories from any public user profile.
 - No account needed, save starred repositories locally.
+- Import starred repositories from any public user profile on Github or Gitlab.
+- Import repositories from JSON file.
+- Export repositories to JSON file.
+- Export filtered results only to JSON file.
 - Modify repository topics by adding new ones or deleting existing.
 - More privacy by not exposing your interests to the internet.
-- Works offline (except for adding repositories because needs to fetch data).
+- Works offline (except when fetching remote data).
+- Sort by name, stars or forks.
-- Search filter and topic filter.
+- Text search and topic filter.
+- Pagination.

 ## Usage

 Go to the demo page and use the app.

-You can also save the demo files locally and it will work offline.
+You can also save the demo files to a folder and open them in the browser.

 ### Development

 1. Clone the repo and `cd` into:

     ```shell
-    git clone https://github.com/uwla/repo_stars_organizer && cd repo_stars_organizer
+    git clone https://github.com/uwla/starred_repos_organizer && cd starred_repos_organizer
     ```

 2. Install dependencies: